 A point to note is that a bank may not accept Soiled BoL for a Letter of Credit.
 If a BoL contains remarks, then a bank may not accept it for a Letter of Credit negotiation or discounting.
-So, in the case of the Soiled Bill of Lading it gets very hard for the seller to get the payment.
+So, in the case of the Soiled Bill of Lading, it gets tough for the seller to get the payment.

 Similarly, an importer may not accept such a Bill of Lading.
-This is because he or she entered a contract with the seller for certain quality and quantity of goods.
+This is because they entered a contract with the seller for certain quality and quantity of goods.
 So, no buyer would want to take the delivery of goods that fail to meet the contractual terms.

 How to Prevent Soiled Bill of Lading?

-It is the responsibility of the exporter to ensure that the Bill of Lading is without any clauses or remarks from the carrier.
+The exporter’s responsibility is to ensure that the Bill of Lading is without any clauses or remarks from the carrier.
 One important step to ensure this is being transparent about the shipment.

 Another way to minimize the clause is to use reliable shippers.
 It is important that exporters use shippers that have a good track record.
-Sending shipment through new or those with bad reputation raises chances of goods being lost or getting damage.
+Sending shipments through new or those with bad reputation raises chances of goods being lost or getting damaged.